Callahan Bright: Early life

-A native of Bryn Mawr, Pennsylvania, in the Delaware Valley, Bright graduated from Welsh Valley Middle School, and then attended Glen Mills School in Thornbury for two years, a school for court-adjudicated youths.
+A native of Bryn Mawr, Pennsylvania, in the Philadelphia metropolitan area, Bright graduated from Welsh Valley Middle School, and then attended Glen Mills School in Thornbury for two years, a school for court-adjudicated youths.
 Bright said he was sent there because of “behavioral problems.”
 As a junior, he transferred to Harriton High School in Rosemont, Pennsylvania, where he was an All-American defensive lineman, while also playing lacrosse and wrestling in the unlimited division at several freestyle tournaments.
 After recording 86 tackles and 14 sacks in his junior season, Bright was named to USA Todays “2004 preseason Super 25 players”.

 Constantly drawing double- and triple-teams by opponents, Bright's dominance was noted by scouts.
 Tom Lemming of ESPN called him “the most dominating high school defensive lineman that I've seen in five years,” referring to Shaun Cody.
 At the Elite College Combine in East Rutherford, New Jersey, Bright dominated in one-on-one drills, “tossing” five-star offensive lineman (and future first round NFL draft pick) Eugene Monroe “aside like a rag doll.”
 “He was so powerful.
 He always had great leverage and got under taller players, and he had one of the best bull rushes I've ever seen,” said Rivals.com analyst Mike Farrell.
 Although initially invited to the U.S. Army All-American Bowl, he could not participate due to a suspension that also caused him to miss his final high school game.

 Regarded as a five-star recruit by Rivals.com, Bright was listed as the No. 2 defensive tackle prospect of a class that also included Jerrell Powe, Ndamukong Suh, and Dan Williams.
 Only DeMarcus Granger of Kimball High School in Dallas was ranked in front of him.
 Recruited by dozens of schools, Bright narrowed his choices down to Miami, Oklahoma, Nebraska, Florida State, Texas A&M, Purdue—where his older brother Eugene played defensive end—and Southern California.
 He only took two official visits, to Florida State and Texas A&M, in December 2004.
 During National Signing Day, Bright committed to Florida State on ESPN News.
 Alongside wide receiver prospect Fred Rouse, Bright was considered to be the cornerstone of the Seminoles' 2005 recruiting class.